 Comparing IUI and IVF Treatments

-When looking into fertility methods, it’s vital to know the differences between IVF and IUI.
-IUI, short for Intrauterine Insemination, is often the go-to for many couples.
+When looking into fertility methods, it’s helpful to know the differences between IVF and IUI.
+Intrauterine Insemination is often the go-to for many couples.
 This is because it’s less invasive and more affordable, particularly for those with unexplained infertility, mild endometriosis, or minor to mild male factor infertility alone.
-The cost for IUI can vary, usually between a few hundred to $2,000 each cycle.

-IVF, or In Vitro Fertilization, on the flip side, is a more complex process.
+IVF, or In Vitro Fertilization is a more complex process.
 It takes place in a lab, where fertilization happens outside the body.
-This method does come with a higher price tag, averaging $11,000 to $12,000 in the U.S. Yet, for tougher fertility challenges like serious sperm issues or blocked fallopian tubes, an IVF treatment is often the suggested route.
+This method does come with a higher price tag, ranging from $10,000 to $25,000 in the U.S. There are challenging fertility problems, such as blocked fallopian tubes, in which an IVF treatment is often the suggested route.

 The success rates for these treatments also vary.
 IUI has an average success rate of 15% to 20% per try.
 But after three to four rounds, the success rate can jump to 40% to 50%.
 IVF boasts a general success rate of about 30% across all ages.
 Women under 35 see even better results, with success rates between 50% and 75%.
 Those opting for IVF might need two to three attempts for a successful pregnancy.